Prathiksha-Ramesh/single-cell-lung-atlas-covid19/README.md

 This repository contains a complete scRNA-seq analysis workflow applied to lung tissue samples from COVID-19 and control donors.
 Raw count matrices are processed through doublet detection, quality control, normalization, dimensionality reduction, batch-aware integration, and cell type annotation, followed by downstream analyses comparing cell composition and gene expression between COVID-19 and control conditions.

-The pipeline is organized as a sequence of notebooks — each one covering a discrete stage — so individual steps can be run, inspected, or re-run independently.
+The pipeline is organized as a sequence of notebooks, each one covering a discrete stage.
+So individual steps can be run, inspected, or re-run independently.

 ## Background

 Lung tissue from COVID-19 patients shows substantial shifts in immune and epithelial cell populations compared to healthy controls.
 Capturing this at single-cell resolution requires careful handling of technical artifacts (doublets, ambient RNA, batch effects across samples) before any biological comparison is meaningful.
-This project applies a standard but rigorous scRNA-seq analysis pipeline — built on `scanpy` and `scVI` — to integrate multiple samples, annotate cell types by canonical markers, and quantify compositional and transcriptional differences associated with COVID-19.
+This project applies a standard but rigorous scRNA-seq analysis pipeline built on `scanpy` and `scVI` to integrate multiple samples, annotate cell types by canonical markers, and quantify compositional and transcriptional differences associated with COVID-19.

 ## Pipeline Stages